AbdelrhmanUZaki/ZakiDLP/README.md

 #### You can download the exe file from []

 ## Workflow
-- Input url
+- Input url.
-- Choose a radio button that you need
+- Choose a radio button that you need.
-- Choose your quailty
+- Choose your quailty.
-- Choose save location
+- Choose save location.
-- Start download
+- Start download.

 ## Requirements
 - You need no requirements